pharmlife/python_developer_tech_test/README.md

 # The task ...
 "People and its aliases".

-In the same folder as this one you will find an service specification for the Peoples API.
+In the same folder as this one you will find an service specification for the Peoples API (People.md).

 For this technical test you need to implement a python flask application which implements the specification of the API.